 1 Executive Summary

 This report contains methods and results of SONAR-based escapement estimates for winter steelhead on the Dungeness River from 2019-2022.
-WDFW deployed a multibeam SONAR unit in the lower Dungeness River during the majority of the steelhead return from either early February or early March through the end of June or July, 2018-2022.
-Although the SONAR was operated in 2018, we were not able to produce a SONAR-based escapement estimate for 2018 due to frequent milling behavior at the site, and limited data review.
-We initiated a sub-sampling protocol in 2019 to enable us to review the entire season of imagery, and this was continued in subsequent years.
+WDFW deployed a multibeam SONAR unit in the lower Dungeness River during the majority of the steelhead return in the years 2018–2022, where it was operative from either early February or early March through the end of June or July each year.
+Although the SONAR was operated in 2018, results from that year are here excluded, insofar as WDFW was not able to produce a SONAR-based escapement in 2018 due to frequent milling behavior at the site and limited data review.
+In 2019, a sub-sampling protocol was introduced, enabling a review of the entire season of imagery, a practice therefore continued in subsequent years.